acroy/Quantum.jl/docs/docs.md

 We've already seen in the previous section that one can construct an operator representation by taking the outer product of two state representations.
 Let's try instead using a functional construction of an instance of `OperatorRep`.
-First, we'll define `eb` as an excitation basis:
+First, we'll define `xb` as an excitation basis:

 	julia> xb = Basis("xb", [1:10])
 	Basis{Ket} xb: